not an image

 California contains some of the most expensive 55+ housing markets in the country, but the state also offers a wide range of regional price points.

-Coastal regions, particularly the Central California Coast and the Bay area, have some of the highest median listing prices among all markets analyzed.
-These areas offer access to coastal scenery, established communities, and a limited housing supply.
+Coastal regions, particularly the Central California Coast ($862,375) and the Bay Area ($672,000), have some of the highest median listing prices among all markets analyzed.
+San Diego ($669,950) and the Los AngelesOrange County area ($643,500) also reflect strong demand and higher price points driven by coastal access and large metropolitan populations.

-However, inland regions such as Bakersfield or the Central Valley provide comparatively lower price points while still offering proximity to larger metropolitan areas.
+Inland regions offer comparatively lower price points while still offering proximity to larger metropolitan areas.
+The Sacramento area shows a median listing price of $575,000, the Stockton-Modesto area comes in at $499,950, and the Palm Springs-High Desert area shows a median listing price of $539,925.
+The Bakersfield area reflects one of the more accessible price points in the state at $398,695.
 For buyers prioritizing mild weather and cultural amenities, California remains attractive, though often at a higher cost than many other states.

 Colorado